-How can you get rid of clothes moths once they have found their way into your space?
+How can you get rid of clothes moths once they have found their way into your storage spaces?
 While clothes moths are not uncommon, they are still annoyance for you and pose a damage risk to your stored items.
-Let Community Park help you identify these pests so you can clear them from your space.
+Let Community Park Storage help you identify these pests so you can clear them from your space for good.
 Follow our steps below for expert advice on dealing with clothes moths!

 How can you identify clothes moths as the ones causing damage in your storage?
 These pesky bugs go after fabrics—preferably fur, wool, cashmere, and other animal-based materials, but not exclusively.
 You might start to webbing between items of clothes or small holes.
 Although when we think of moths, we think of them in their large adult stages, clothes moths actually do the most damage to your items as larvae.
 It might be difficult to see the perpetrators, but they are in your storage and need to be cleaned out.